wp-plugins/easy-testimonials/readme.txt

 == Upgrade Notice ==

-* 1.31.2: Featured Image fix for Widgets, Help Docs update, Shortcode Generator update.
+* 1.31.4: Adds reCAPTCHA as an option for the submission form.